jingyaogong/minimind-v/README_en.md

     * 3.3 Download the pre-trained weight file ([Baidu Netdisk](https://pan.baidu.com/s/1LE1SPoPYGS7VNtT1tpf7DA?pwd=6666) or [HuggingFace](https://huggingface.co/datasets/jingyaogong/minimind-v_dataset/tree/main/out)) of the MiniMind language model and place it in the `./out/` directory, named `*_llm.pth`
     * 3.4 Execute `python 1-pretrain_vlm.py` for pre-training, obtaining `*_vlm_pretrain.pth` as the output weights
     * 3.5 Execute `python 2-sft_vlm.py` for instruction fine-tuning, obtaining `*_vlm_sft.pth` as the output weights for fine-tuning
+    * 3.6 Execute `python 2-sft_vlm.py --multi True` Perform multi-graph instruction fine-tuning based on instruction fine-tuning, resulting in `*_vlm_sft_multi.pth` as the output weight for multi-graph instruction fine-tuning, with a memory usage of approximately 8198M for a 512+8 model.

 * 4.Test the inference effect of the self-trained model
     * Ensure that the used, completed training parameter weights `*.pth` files are located in the `./out/` directory